 But without fail, every few months I try for a week to wake up at 6am and get my sweat on.
 And without fail, when my alarm goes off at 6am, I shut it off, reset it for 730am and go back to bed.
-Then at some point I feel frustrated and Margaret probably makes an appearance and nobody is happy and I’m still not a morning person.
-So just like last week, when I came to terms with not being a gardener, now I am admitting that I will never be a morning person.
+Then at some point I feel frustrated and Margaret probably makes an appearance.
+And nobody is happy and I’m still not a morning person.
+So just like last week, when I came to terms with not being a gardener, now I am coming to terms with the fact that I’m never going to be a morning person.

 To minimize the appearance of Margaret and let myself sleep in as much as possible, I have been getting really into meal prep on Sundays.
 My goal each Sunday is to create two meals that we can eat throughout the week that are healthy and satisfying at the same time.
-This week, it was Beer Braised Pork Carnitas (which I mixed with brown rice, black beans and veggies to make burrito bowls) and Turkey Meatball Gyros.
+This week, it was these mouthwateringly delicious pork carnitas and my Kale Caesar Pasta Salad.
 I find that my mornings run so much smoother when I can just grab my lunch from the fridge and go.
 And I’m less tempted to eat crap when I get home from work if I have dinner made already.

 This recipe makes a ton of carnitas because no matter what I always find myself wishing there were more.
 These would be great to make and then freeze too if you’re just cooking for one or if you don’t like to eat the same thing multiple times in a row.
 However, once you taste these carnitas, chances are pretty good you’ll want to just eat them until they’re gone.
-They are juicy and tender, but also crisp and filled with flavor.
-And best of all, they are SUPER easy to make.
-20 minutes of prep and the rest is just inactive cooking time.
-Alternately you could make these carnitas in a slow cooker too.
-I’d cook the pork on low for 8 hours or on high for 4 hours, checking about halfway through to see how tender and shreddable they’ve gotten.
-I usually just want to eat them as soon as possible, so I make them on the stove.
-My favorite new dressing/dipping sauce for anything Mexican is equal parts full fat Greek yogurt mixed with Taco Bell hot sauce.
-It might sounds weird, but it’s really good and mostly healthy.
+They are juicy and tender, but also crisp and loaded with flavor.
+Best of all, they are SUPER easy to make.
+20 minutes of prep and the crock pot does the rest.
+Just another reason to love slow cookers more than I already do!

 - 2 tablespoons cumin